Aditya-Gahlot/Discrete-Event-Simulator-For-A-P2P-Cryptocurrency-Network/README.md

 Where,

-      n is the number of nodes
+      `n` is the number of nodes

-      z is the fraction of slow nodes
+      `z` is the fraction of slow nodes

-      tm, bm are the mean transaction & block interarrival times respectively
+      `tm`, `bm` are the mean transaction & block interarrival times respectively

 By default, simulations run for a maximum of 1000 events.
 To change that pass `--until` parameter and to suppress printing of event log use `-q`: